christian-schlichtherle/guice-demo/README.md

     At the third stroke, it will be three fifty-nine and twenty-six seconds.
 BEEP, BEEP, BEEP.
     ----------  END PRINT  ----------

-You may notice that this message is similar to the messages of the famous BT [Speaking Clock](http://en.wikipedia.org/wiki/Speaking_clock)
+You may notice that this message is similar to the messages of BT's popular [Speaking Clock](http://en.wikipedia.org/wiki/Speaking_clock)

 You can set different combinations of countries and languages,